KonnorRogers/mrujs/docs/src/_documentation/references/async_confirms.md

   <button id="example-button" class="btn btn--primary"
           data-async-confirm="Are you sure?"
-          data-async-confirm-text="Yes, I'm sure!"
+          data-async-confirm-ok="Yes, I'm sure!"
-          data-async-cancel-text="No!
+          data-async-confirm-cancel="No!
 I'm not sure...">
     Do stuff
   </button>
 </p>